nabla-studio/cw1155/README.md

 #### Config

-Access basic contract information, including the minter's address, the owner's one, the name and the description for the collection and the metadata URI.
+Access basic contract information including the metadata URI, the current number of registered tokens, the minter's address, the owner's one, the name and the description for the collection.

 ```
 Config {}